Setting an effective vacation policy is an important part of a company's people and culture strategy and should be at the top of any employer’s mind.

-Ensuring that team member vacations are well taken care of can help prevent team member burnout and boost retention.
-And don’t forget about the benefits to your people and culture professionals; a well-thought-out policy for managing vacation time and pay will save them plenty of headaches.
+Ensuring that team member vacations are well taken care of can help prevent employee burnout and boost employee retention.
+Additionally, a well-thought-out policy for managing vacation time and vacation pay will save your people and culture team plenty of headaches.

-Employment/Labour standards legislation for each province and territory across Canada require that all team members, part-time and full-time, receive a minimum amount of vacation time and pay.
+Employment and labour standards legislation for each Canadian province and territory require that all team members, from part-time and full-time, receive a minimum amount of vacation time and pay.
 There is also an act that sets out minimum vacation requirements for federally regulated companies and organizations.

 Every province and territory requires a mandatory two week minimum for vacation time (except in Saskatchewan where it’s three).
 That minimum can increase with a team member’s length of service depending on what jurisdiction you’re in.
 For example, in Alberta, British Columbia, and Quebec, team members earn a minimum of three weeks vacation after five consecutive years of employment.